-Container business: International and domestic container cargo is a core business segment for the NWSA.
+Container business: International and domestic container cargo is a core business for the NWSA.
 As one of the northernmost gateways on the U.S. West Coast, the Pacific Northwest has long been the primary hub for waterborne trade with Alaska, as well as a major gateway for trans-pacific trade.
 The gateway's on-dock and near-dock intermodal rail yards, along with international and domestic rail services to the U.S. Midwest, are an integral part of the container business.
+The NWSA also has on-dock intermodal yards that generate revenue from loading containers to and from rail cars.

-Non-container business: This line of business is comprised of breakbulk (roll-on and roll-off also known as RoRo), bulk and auto cargoes.
+Non-container business: This line of business is comprised of breakbulk (roll-on and roll-off, also known as RoRo), bulk and auto cargoes.
 Aside from handling agricultural and mining equipment and other rolling stock, the NWSA's South Harbor is designated as a strategic military port for transport of military cargoes.

 Auto customers include Kia, Mazda and Mitsubishi.
 Auto Warehousing Company (AWC), a tenant, is the largest auto processor on the U.S. West Coast.

-Real estate business: This line of business is focused on non-terminal industrial and commercial properties and facilities that complement the container and non-container businesses and offer a broad range of services for the NWSA's international and domestic customers including warehousing, distribution, manufacturing and marine services.
+Real estate business: This line of business is focused on non-terminal industrial and commercial properties and facilities that complement the container and non-container businesses and offer a broad range of services for the NWSA's international and domestic customers, including warehousing, distribution, manufacturing and marine services.

-A summary of revenue and operating expenses by business lines for the years ended December 31 is presented in the following table (dollars in thousands):
+A summary of revenue and operating expenses for the years ended December 31 is presented in the following table (dollars in thousands):

-2017 2016
+2018 2017 2016

 Revenue:

-Container \$ 162,695 \$ 163,711
+Container \$ 159,667 \$ 162,695 \$ 163,711

-Non-container 20,750 20,013
+Non-container 20,745 20,750 20,013

-Real estate 11,540 11,446
+Real estate 12,162 11,540 11,446

-Total revenue 194,985 195,170
+Total revenue 192,574 194,985 195,170

-Operating expenses 85,895 80,264
+Operating expenses 89,132 85,895 80,264

-Operating income \$ 109,090 \$ 114,906
+Operating income \$ 103,442 \$ 109,090 \$ 114,906